 Of course, from time to time people are going to fall ill.
 You can have your first line of defence ready by having a well-stocked cupboard filled with all the usual, everyday medicines we need when we’re poorly If someone in the family needs specific medication, don’t wait until you have free time to collect their prescription; there are just 3 easy steps to reorder your medicine online.
 They’ll get the medicines they need, and you won’t have to take time out of your busy time to find a pharmacy.
 Preparation and organisation are all you need to defeat the illnesses that every family get at some point or another.

 If your home is currently lacking in the plants’ department, then it might be time to look at greening up space.
 There are plenty of benefits to having plants in the house.
 For starters, they improve air quality, so you’ll know that your family is breathing in air that’s good for the lungs.
 They also help with mental health issues, too.
 For reasons that may never be truly understood, being around plants elevates our mood.
 It’s good for the physical body if the mental mind is in a good space!
 And let’s not forget that they’re all pretty beautiful to look at, too.

 Give up the Vices

-Everyone knows that it’s bad to smoke, but it’s bad for your family, too, and not just because of second-hand smoke.
-Research shows that children who grow up with smoking parents are much likely to become smokers themselves later on in life.
+Everyone knows that it’s bad to smoke, but it’s bad for your family too.
+To make things smell a little better you could get an air purifier for second-hand smoke but healthwise research shows that children who grow up with smoking parents are much likely to become smokers themselves later on in life.
 You’ll be doing your kids a long-term service if you stub it out.
 The same can also be applied to alcohol.
 While there’s little wrong with enjoying the odd glass of wine, if you’re making a habit of drinking multiple drinks each night, eventually your kids are going to internalise that behaviour, which can be difficult to undo later on in life.